-Psoriasis is a term that encompasses a group of chronic skin disorders that affect any part of the body from the scalp to the toenails, but most frequently affect the scalp, elbows, knees, hands, feet and genitals.
+Psoriasis is a chronic skin disorder that can affect any part of the body from the scalp to the toenails, but most frequently affect the scalp, elbows, knees, hands, feet and genitals.
 Over seven million men and women in the U.S. of all ages have some form of psoriasis, which may be mild, moderate or severe.
 In addition, it may be categorized into different types: plaque, pustular, erythrodermic, guttate or inverse psoriasis.
 Most forms involve an itching and/or burning sensation, scaling and crusting of the skin.Type-specific symptoms include:

 - Plaque psoriasis (the most common type): raised, thickened patches of red skin covered with silvery-white scales;